 7. Use Hashtags.org for competitive intelligence

 See how others are using hashtags.
-Hashtags.org is a service that aggregates hashtags, and tells you what people are discussing.
-It’s bound to give you ideas.
+Hashtags.org is a service that aggregates hashtags and tells you what people are discussing.
+It’s bound to give you ideas with great hashtag examples.

 And don’t forget to check out 5 more ways to use hashtags for your small business.
 We also have a good meaty discussion on hashtag hijacking and how to avoid getting yours hijacked for negative publicity.